Chirag-v09/Sign-Language-Detection/README.md

 ##  Deployment Done
 ## Web Deployment Done

-Real-Time Sign Language Detection Project using a WebCam.
+Real-Time Sign Language Detection Project using a OpenCV.
 This Project is done and I deploy it on both  and Web Server.

 Download link for dataset: https://www.kaggle.com/grassknoted/asl-alphabet/kernels